 1. Planning for Procurement

 The four most important stages of the procurement process in Project Management are generally the planning, conducting, controlling, and finalizing stages.
 You will be responsible for drafting the official procurement management strategy during the planning stage.
 The decisions made throughout this phase determine which aspects of the business will be obtained from within the organization and which will be accepted from outside sources.
-This information will have a substantial impact on the expenditures associated with the project and its financial scope.
+This information will substantially impact the expenditures associated with the project and its financial scope.
 During this step, the preparation of sample procurement documents and the development of criterion frameworks for selecting prospective providers are required.
 The scope of the project, the timetable, and the requirements each have a role in determining this selection continuum.
 In addition to this, fiscal constraints and risk factors are considered.

 2. Conducting the Procurement